-(3) For the purposes of this title and except as defined in RCW 46.25.010, "conviction" - (3) For the purposes of this title and except as defined in RCW 46.25.010, "conviction" means a final conviction in a state or municipal court or by any federal authority having jurisdiction over offenses substantially the same as those set forth in this title which occur on federal installations in this state, an unvacated forfeiture of bail or collateral deposited to secure a defendant's appearance in court, the payment of a fine or court cost, a plea of guilty or nolo contendere, or a finding of guilt on a traffic law violation charge, regardless of whether the imposition of sentence or sanctions are deferred or the penalty is suspended, but not including entry into a deferred prosecution agreement under chapter 10.05 RCW. - (4) Perfection of a notice of appeal shall stay the execution of the sentence pertaining to the withholding of the driving privilege. - (5) For the purposes of this title, "finding that a traffic infraction has been committed" means a failure to respond to a notice of infraction or a determination made by a court pursuant to this chapter.
-Payment of a monetary penalty made pursuant to RCW 46.63.070(2) is deemed equivalent to such a finding. - Sec.
-3. RCW 46.63.110 and 2023 c 388 s 2 are each amended to read as follows: - (1) (a) A person found to have committed a traffic infraction shall be assessed a monetary penalty.
-No penalty may exceed \$250 for each offense unless authorized by this chapter or title. - (b) The court may waive or remit any monetary penalty, fee, cost, assessment, or other monetary obligation associated with a traffic infraction unless the specific monetary obligation in question is prohibited from being waived or remitted by state law. - (2) The monetary penalty for a violation of (a) RCW 46.55.105(2) is \$250 for each offense; (b) RCW 46.61.210(1) is \$500 for each offense.
-No penalty assessed under this subsection (2) may be reduced. - (3) The supreme court shall prescribe by rule a schedule of monetary penalties for designated traffic infractions.
+(3) For the purposes of this title and except as defined in RCW 46.25.010, "conviction" means a final conviction in a state or municipal court or by any federal authority having jurisdiction over offenses substantially the same as those set forth in this title which occur on federal installations in this state, an unvacated forfeiture of bail or collateral deposited to secure a defendant's appearance in court, the payment of a fine or court cost, a plea of guilty or nolo contendere, or a finding of guilt on a traffic law violation charge, regardless of whether the imposition of sentence or sanctions are deferred or the penalty is suspended, but not including entry into a deferred prosecution agreement under chapter 10.05 RCW.

+(4) Perfection of a notice of appeal shall stay the execution of the sentence pertaining to the withholding of the driving privilege.

+(5) For the purposes of this title, "finding that a traffic infraction has been committed" means a failure to respond to a notice of infraction or a determination made by a court pursuant to this chapter.
+Payment of a monetary penalty made pursuant to RCW 46.63.070(2) is deemed equivalent to such a finding.

+Sec.
+3. RCW 46.63.110 and 2023 c 388 s 2 are each amended to read as follows:

+(1) (a) A person found to have committed a traffic infraction shall be assessed a monetary penalty.
+No penalty may exceed \$250 for each offense unless authorized by this chapter or title.

+(b) The court may waive or remit any monetary penalty, fee, cost, assessment, or other monetary obligation associated with a traffic infraction unless the specific monetary obligation in question is prohibited from being waived or remitted by state law.

+(2) The monetary penalty for a violation of (a) RCW 46.55.105(2) is \$250 for each offense; (b) RCW 46.61.210(1) is \$500 for each offense.
+No penalty assessed under this subsection (2) may be reduced.

+(3) The supreme court shall prescribe by rule a schedule of monetary penalties for designated traffic infractions.
 This rule shall also specify the conditions under which local courts may exercise discretion in assessing fines and penalties for traffic infractions.
-The legislature respectfully requests the supreme court to adjust this schedule every two years for inflation. - (4) There shall be a penalty of \$25 for failure to respond to a notice of traffic infraction except where the infraction relates to parking as defined by local law, ordinance, regulation, or resolution or failure to pay a monetary penalty imposed pursuant to this chapter.
+The legislature respectfully requests the supreme court to adjust this schedule every two years for inflation.

+(4) There shall be a penalty of \$25 for failure to respond to a notice of traffic infraction except where the infraction relates to parking as defined by local law, ordinance, regulation, or resolution or failure to pay a monetary penalty imposed pursuant to this chapter.
 A local legislative body may set a monetary penalty not to exceed \$25 for failure to respond to a notice of traffic infraction relating to parking as defined by local law, ordinance, regulation, or resolution.
 The local court, whether a municipal, police, or district court, shall impose the monetary penalty set by the local legislative body.

-(5) Monetary penalties provided for in chapter 46.70 RCW which are civil in nature and penalties which may be imposed pursuant to this chapter.

-(5) Monetary penalties provided for in chapter 46.70 RCW which are civil in nature and penalties which may be assessed for violations of chapter 46.44 RCW relating to size, weight, and load of motor vehicles are not subject to the limitation on the amount of monetary
+(5) Monetary penalties provided for in chapter 46.70 RCW which are civil in nature and penalties which may be assessed for violations of chapter 46.44 RCW relating to size, weight, and load of motor vehicles are not subject to the limitation on the amount of monetary penalties which may be imposed pursuant to this chapter.